swiftmailer/swiftmailer/doc/installing.rst

         sent 151692 bytes  received 2974 bytes  5836.45 bytes/sec
-        total size is 401405  speedup is 2.60 chrisbook:Swift-4.0.0-dev chris$
+        total size is 401405  speedup is 2.60
+        $

 .. _`github`: http://github.com/swiftmailer/swiftmailer

 Troubleshooting
 ---------------

-Swiftmailer does not work when used with function overloading as implemented by ``mbstring`` (``mbstring.func_overload`` set to ``2``).
+Swift Mailer does not work when used with function overloading as implemented by ``mbstring`` (``mbstring.func_overload`` set to ``2``).
 A workaround is to temporarily change the internal encoding to ``ASCII`` when sending an email: